Empathy Languages

 Finding Common Ground

-"I agree with you on..."
+"I'm with you on..."

-Naming areas of agreement or shared goals.
+Naming areas of agreement, shared values, or overlapping goals.

 Responding

-Responding through compassion, encouragement, help, and solidarity.
+Taking action through encouragement, support, and solidarity.

 11